Vamshisurakani/Fraud_Detection/README.md

 This project detects fraudulent credit card transactions using machine learning.
 It includes preprocessing, model training, and a deployed Streamlit app for predictions.

+## Data-set
+This project dataset is taken from kaggle(http://kaggle.com/datasets/mlg-ulb/creditcardfraud)

 ## Features
 - Data Preprocessing
 - Exploratory Data Analysis (EDA)